-The variable water clarity observed throughout the survey period resulted in maximum lidar extinction depths of 35m for the project.
-Full seabed coverage beyond 20m depth was achieved along the west coast of Suemez Island.
-Along the north coast, full coverage to 15m depth was typically achieved.
+The variable water clarity observed throughout the survey period resulted in maximum lidar extinction depths of 35m for the project, but typically full seabed coverage to 20m depth was achieved for D00144.

 B.2.4.3 Object Detection

 At the sea surface the footprint of the laser beam is approximately 2.5m in diameter.
 As the beam passes through the water column, it slowly diverges due to scattering.
 It should be noted that at 4x4m laser spot spacing, there is a gap of 1.0 to 1.5m between the illuminated area of adjacent soundings at the sea surface.
 There is a possibility that small objects in shallow water along the coastline may fall between consecutive 4x4m soundings, and not be detected.
 A description of the Bottom Object Detection (BOD) algorithm used in data processing is presented in the Data Acquisition and Processing Report.